Volunteering for Swim Meets

 Awards: Responsible for sorting and labeling awards for each event and personal best ribbons.

-Computer Representative: Inputs all swim times for individuals and team for each event.
+Computer Assistant: Inputs all swim times for individuals and team for each event.
 Tracks qualifying times, pool records and best times.

 Event Roundup Tent: Supervises and coordinates swimmers before the ready bench.
 Escorts swimmers to the ready bench for all of their races at the appropriate times.
 This is a key position to keeping the meets running on time.
 You will not be asked to go look for swimmers who do not show up for their event.